neams-th-coe/cardinal/doc/content/tutorials/cht2.md

 Unique boundary names are set for each boundary to which we will apply a unique boundary condition.
-Because we will apply insulated boundary conditions on the top and bottom surfaces, as well as on the outside of the duct, we don't need to define sidesets (because the "do-nothing" boundary condition in the finite element method is a zero-flux condition).
+Because we will apply insulated boundary conditions on the top and bottom surfaces, as well as on the outside of the duct, we don't need to define sidesets ( the "do-nothing" boundary condition in the finite element method is a zero-flux condition).

 ### Fluid Mesh

+The complete fluid mesh is shown in [fluid_mesh]; this is first created using meshing software, and then converted into a NekRS mesh (.re2 format).
-The complete fluid mesh is shown in [fluid_mesh]; the boundary names are illustrated towards the right by showing only the highlighted surface to which each boundary corresponds.
+The boundary names are illustrated towards the right by showing only the highlighted surface to which each boundary corresponds.

 !media sfr_fluid_mesh.png